handsomefencer/unstoppable/README.md

 # Roro

-Roro provides developers a handsome way to create, test, integrate and deploy applications Ruby on Rails applications using Guard, CircleCI, Docker, Docker Compose, and the server of their choice.
-It's written in Ruby, uses Thor, and admires the Rails philosophy of convention over configuration.
+Roro provides you handsome way to create, test, integrate, and deploy Ruby on Rails applications using Guard, CircleCI, Docker, Docker Compose.

 ## Installation